wcyb/KBTinfo/README.md

 # KBTinfo
 Software for reading and visualizing data from Konnwei battery testers, created using Qt 6.
-Allows you to completely replace the "UPLINK" software from the manufacturer.
+Allows you to completely replace the "BTLINK" software from the manufacturer.
-Operation was tested on the KW650 tester, but the program should be compatible with all testers that are supported by "UPLINK", which are:
+Operation was tested on the KW650 tester, but the program should be compatible with all testers that are supported by "BTLINK", which are:

 - KW210
 - KW600